 With your idea and core functionality solidified, you’re ready to start building.

-Traditionally, this stage of the process could take months or years and cost upwards of $100,000 — but with Bubble + AI, this stage of the process can be done in hours or days, on your own.
+Traditionally, this stage of the process could take months or years and cost upwards of $100,000 — but with Bubble AI and visual editing, you can generate a working foundation in minutes and shorten the MVP build process substantially, depending on app scope and complexity.

-Start by prompting Bubble AI.
+Start by prompting Bubble AI to generate your foundation, then switch into the visual editor or the AI Agent to refine the app with full control.
 This is the quickest way to get a foundation of your app in place.
-You can then iterate from there, without having to spend a ton of time on the basic pieces of your SaaS platform.
+You can iterate from there without spending a ton of time on the basic pieces of your SaaS platform.

 For our example, we gave Bubble AI the following prompt: